 The content layer splits the document space into chunks called buckets, and algorithmically maps documents to buckets by their id.
 The cluster automatically splits and joins buckets to maintain a uniform distribution across all nodes and to keep bucket sizes within configurable limits.

 Documents have string identifiers that maps to a 58 bit numeric location.
-A bucket is defined as all the documents that shares a given amount of least significant bits within the location.
+A bucket is defined as all the documents that shares a given amount of the least significant bits within the location.
 The amount of bits used controls how many buckets will exist.
 For instance, if a bucket contains all documents whose 8 LSB bits is 0x01, the bucket can be split in two by using the 9th bit in the location to split them.
 Similarly, buckets can be joined by requiring one less bit in common.

 Distribution happens in several layers.